 - WINE TASTING: Explore the scenic Route 62, the longest wine route in the world.
 A highlight for wine connoisseurs, traverse this picturesque part of South Africa, taking in the spectacular vistas of towering cliffs, crystal clear streams and an abundance of trees and indigenous flora.

-- BIG FIVE HOLIDAYS: Spend a couple of days in the heart of the unspoiled wilderness where explosive wildlife encounters are guaranteed.
+- BIG FIVE HOLIDAYS: Spend a couple of days in the heart of the unspoilt wilderness where explosive wildlife encounters are guaranteed.
 Look out for Africa’s Big 5 and other eclectic wildlife species.

 THE BEST OF THE BEST